-Back in April 2015, Google updated their ranking algorithm to boost mobile-friendly pages.
+Back in April 2015, Google updated its ranking algorithm to boost mobile-friendly pages.
 This has sent many marketers scouring to make their websites more mobile-friendly and those who already have one, turn to Accelerated Mobile Pages (AMP) for WP plugin to make their websites load faster for mobile users.

 In other words, this plugin can potentially attract more traffic from mobile users if that’s the audience that you are targeting.
 By visiting these sites, visitors can view a simplified version of a webpage that is easier to read so it generally improves the user experience as well.